Still D.R.E.

-"Still D.R.E." is a song by American rapper-producer Dr. Dre, featuring American rapper Snoop Dogg.
+"Still D.R.E." is a song by American rapper and producer Dr. Dre featuring American rapper Snoop Dogg.
 It was released on September 28, 1999, as the lead single from Dre's multi-platinum second studio album, 2001 (1999).
 The single debuted and peaked at number 93 on the Billboard Hot 100 in 1999 before re-entering and peaking at number 23 in 2022.
 It was more successful in the United Kingdom, where it reached number 6.
 The song has been performed live numerous times by both Dr. Dre and Snoop Dogg.
-Notable performances include the 2000 Up in Smoke Tour and as the final song in the Super Bowl LVI halftime show on February 13, 2022, alongside American rappers Eminem, Mary J. Blige, Kendrick Lamar and 50 Cent, with Anderson .Paak on drums.
+Notable performances include the 2000 Up in Smoke Tour and as the final song in the Super Bowl LVI halftime show on February 13, 2022, alongside Eminem, Mary J. Blige, Kendrick Lamar and 50 Cent, with Anderson .Paak on drums.

 Background

 Dr. Dre released his highly acclaimed debut solo album The Chronic in 1992.
 After this, Dre went seven years without releasing an album.
 During this time he featured on the Billboard Hot 100 chart-toppers "California Love" and "No Diggity", while also producing Snoop Dogg and Eminem's debut studio albums Doggystyle and The Slim Shady LP, respectively.
 The stakes were higher for the sequel to The Chronic, so Dre recruited Jay-Z to ghostwrite lyrics for the former's comeback single, "Still D.R.E.".
 "At first, he wrote about diamonds and Bentleys," Dre told Blaze magazine in 1999.
 "So I told Jay to write some other shit.
 Jigga sat for 20 minutes and came back with some hard-ass, around-the-way L.A. shit."
 In an interview on The Breakfast Club, Snoop Dogg elaborated on Jay-Z's contributions on the song.
 "He wrote Dre’s shit and my shit and it was flawless," he said.
 "It was 'Still D.R.E.' and it was Jay-Z and he wrote the whole fucking song."
+An alternate reference track was also written by The D.O.C..

 "Still D.R.E." was the final song written and recorded for 2001.
-Dr. Dre originally wanted to release "The Next Episode" as the first single from 2001: however, despite considering it a "great song" this idea was vetoed by Jimmy Iovine, who "felt the album needed something coming out from a different way", leading to the creation of "Still D.R.E.".
+Dr. Dre originally wanted to release "The Next Episode" as the album's first single: however, despite considering it a "great song" this idea was vetoed by Jimmy Iovine, who "felt the album needed something coming out from a different way", leading to the creation of "Still D.R.E." during a late-night session at A&M Studios.
+Scott Storch first came up with the song's keyboard melody, before Mel-Man then added the drum patterns and Dr. Dre made further adjustments; Iovine then joined them in the studio and expressed his approval with the song.